Landlords…are you sure your retail lease is secure?

 Remember your Draft Lease will still need to be reviewed to ensure it fits the circumstance of the new tenancy as there is no single Lease that fits all tenancies.
 For example recoverable outgoings maybe different from one tenancy to another; inducements to enter the lease will also vary; sometimes the Tenant will be required to provide a Guarantee; each of these changes need to be reflected in the Lease.
 It makes good business sense to have your leases reviewed by a Retail Leasing Lawyer.

-If you have any questions about leasing your premises please call me, Nicole Nolan, on 3329 399, for an obligation free conversation.
+If you have any questions about leasing your premises please call me, Peter Lee, on 3186 6666, for an obligation free conversation.